Shadowblazen/dynamodb-wrapper/README.md

 ## What is dynamodb-wrapper?

-- **Enhanced AWS SDK:** A lightweight wrapper that enhances the functionality of the AWS JavaScript SDK for DynamoDB
+- **Enhanced AWS SDK:** A lightweight wrapper that extends the AWS JavaScript SDK for DynamoDB
 - **Bulk read/write:** Easily transmit large amounts of data from/to DynamoDB

 ## Installing